 Oregon wine getaways make for a memorable occasion!
 Want to know even more before you go?
 Click here to view a large zoom-able Oregon map of all the B&Bs with details on Oregon’s most scenic drives, food trail loops, must-see movie locations and more!

 Oregon Bed and Breakfast Guild is ready to share Oregon with you: it’s environment, culture, and heritage.
 Combine gracious hospitality with ambiance at an inspected and approved Oregon Bed and Breakfast Guild member Inn.

 Hospitality Update: Our inns are following COVID-19 protocol guidance from the Oregon Health Authority.
-Oregon’s statewide mask requirement for indoor public places will end March 12.
+Oregon’s statewide mask requirement for indoor public places was lifted on March 12.

 ● Some businesses may choose to still require masks.

 ● Some people may choose to still wear a mask.